Weird lives of San Diego influencers

 “If I don’t like the place at all,” Bravo responded, “I won’t post a picture, because I don’t want to give a place bad credibility, just in case it was done only to me and not to everyone else.”

-Not all bloggers and influencers are as nice as Bravo, especially seasoned Yelp reviewers, who are now considered the old-school version of social media influencers.
+Not all bloggers and influencers are as nice as Bravo, specially seasoned Yelp reviewers, who are now considered the old-school version of social media influencers.

 “I haven’t stepped foot in this [Fashion Nova] actual storefront,” commented RaShonne D., “but if it’s anything like their online experience — stay away.”